Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 [precedent-gallery]: /precedent gallery/

-The next winners will be announced on **30th September 2020** with the theme  **ponds or waterbodies**, so keep your eyes peeled when you’re out and about.
+The next winners will be announced on **30th September 2020** for the theme  **ponds or waterbodies**, so keep your eyes peeled when you’re out and about.

 See below for what constitutes a good and bad precedent.